zenreach/rules_go/go/nogo.rst

 .. role:: type(emphasis)
 .. role:: value(code)
 .. |mandatory| replace:: **mandatory value**
+.. |logo| image:: nogo_logo.png
+.. footer:: The ``nogo`` logo was derived from the Go gopher, which was designed by Renee French. (http://reneefrench.blogspot.com/) The design is licensed under the Creative Commons 3.0 Attributions license.
+Read this article for more details: http://blog.golang.org/gopher

 **WARNING**: This functionality is experimental, so its API might change.
 Please do not rely on it for production use, but feel free to use it and file